-The foot and ankle are perhaps the most common places to get a stress fracture because we are constantly on our feet.
+The foot and ankle are the most common places to get a stress fracture, because we are constantly on our feet.
 They occur in people that start a new activity involving impact of the feet on the ground, including heavy walking and running.
 Stress fractures also happen in people that quickly increase the amount of a certain activity.
 For example, somebody that normally runs twice a week for 30 minutes that suddenly begins to run seven days a week for one hour is more likely to have a stress fracture.

-Shoes that provide poor support, such as high heels - which place a lot of pressure on the toes - and old, stiff shoes can put a person at risk.
+Shoes that provide poor support, such as high heels – which place a lot of pressure on the toes – as well as old, stiff shoes can put a person at risk.
 Finally, people with a foot deformity can develop a stress fracture.
 For example, in a foot with a bunion, the big toe stops taking on the load it normally should bear, forcing the other toes to be loaded more, which can then cause them to fracture.
 This is especially true of the second toe.

 The most important principle is to immediately stop activities that cause pain.

 If the pain continues even several days after rest or if the pain goes away but then comes back even after several weeks of rest, you should see an orthopedic surgeon or orthopedic foot and ankle surgeon.
 These doctors, also called "orthopedists" or "orthopaedists," will ask you questions about the pain, looking for the risk factors noted above.

 He or she will also examine you and get X-rays at the area of pain.
 It is not uncommon for the X-rays to be normal and show no broken bones even when a stress fracture is present.
 This is because the bone reacts and heals, but the final step is for the new bone to calcify.
 This calcification is what we see on the X-ray.